Last updated on June 1st, 2020 at 02:16 pm

 Once your mortar is fully dry, you have installed your door lintel and can remove your props and start cutting out the space for your new opening!

-How to Replace a Door Lintel
+How Do I Replace a Door Lintel?

 As with door lintel installation, door lintel replacement is also a technical job, so call a professional if you need to.
 How much you pay to replace a door lintel varies according to the job but door lintel replacement costs can be as little as a few hundred pounds for simple jobs, so it’s worth paying the money if you’re unsure.